dabeaz/curio/README.rst

   spaghetti-coded nightmare of gotos disguised as callback functions wrapped in futures running inside tasks wrapping coroutines yielding futures (or something sort of like that).
-Nobody can reason about what's actually going on in a system like that.
+Nobody can reason about what's actually going on inside a system like that.
 You might as well abandon all hope if you ever have to debug it when things don't work as expected or if you ever have to explain how it works to a grey-haired C programmer.
 It's too complicated.